newchuyalong/libgdx-learning/Reading-&-writing-json.md

 ## <a id="Customizing_Serialization"></a>Customizing Serialization ##

 Usually automatic serialization is desired and there is no need to customize how specific classes are serialized.
 When needed, serialization can be customized by either having the class to be serialized implement the `Json.Serializable` interface, or by registering a `Json.Serializer` with the `Json` instance.

-This example writes the phone numbers as an object with a single field:
+This example uses `Json.Serializable` to write a phone number as an object with a single field:

 ```java
 static public class PhoneNumber implements Json.Serializable {